 Gentofte Badminton Klub, a sports club in the suburbs of northern Copenhagen, moved in to its current badminton hall in 1936.
 Christen Ostenfeld's young engineering firm designed the project – and Ostenfeld himself stopped by to celebrate the inauguration of the building.

-At 85,5 m, Carlsberg-siloen in Copenhagen´s Vesterbro neighbourhood was engineered by Ostenfeld & Jønson in 1956-57.© COWI
+The 85,5 meter high Carlsberg-silo in Copenhagen´s Vesterbro neighborhood was engineered by Ostenfeld & Jønson in 1956-57.© COWI